HeyGilly/Java_Projects/README.md

   * Creating an application to manage student enrollments and balance.
 * Gross Calculator
   * Ask the user for hours work per week and pay per hour, Once the input is put in the formula displays the amount.
+* Mad Libs
+  * Creating a full story by asking the user to input words.

 <hr>